 The vast majority of people change their behaviour with no external help.
 They just do it.
-‘Change experts’ include psychologists who advocate behaviour change techniques in their interventions.
+‘Experts’ including psychologists offer help when needed and often advocate behaviour change techniques in their interventions.
 A behaviour change technique (BCT) is any systematic procedure (or a category of procedures) included as an active component of an intervention designed to change behaviour.
 The defining characteristics of a BCT are that it is:

-• A component of an intervention designed to change behaviour
+• A component of an intervention designed to change behavior

 The description, classification and investigation of BCTs has become a cottage industry.
 Places like UCL, Aberdeen and Cambridge Universities, together with IBM, have received several millions of pounds from the Medical Research Council and Wellcome Trust to construct an ‘ontology’ of behaviour change.